mantil-io/go-lambda-examples/pt2/README.md

 ## Running example

 Let's get something working.
-Then we will explore Go code and Terrafrom configuration.
+Then we will explore Go code and terraform configuration.

 From the folder where this readme file is located step into the *handler* folder.
 It contains a simple Go Lambda function prepared for HTTP API Gateway integration. *build.sh* will create a Lambda function deployment package.
 It is explained in the first part.